Top 10 Wedding Photography and Videography Questions Answered

 Are there any new wedding photo and video trends?

-The prevelance of digital has helped some photographers push the envelope, since they can try out new techniques, unique angles or lens and know the results almost instantly.
+The prevelance of digital has helped some photographers push the envelope, since they can try out new techniques, unique angles or lenses, and know the results almost instantly.
 And the next big thing in photo and video?
 Drones.
 These little flying, footage-snapping machines can take sweeping, dramatic shots of your wedding and capture unique moments you never would have thought of (like an aerial view of the groom waiting at the altar while the bride and her father stand on the other side of the venue before the ceremony begins—how cool is that?).
 Another notable advance is the increasing number of videographers who've upgraded their equipment to be able to shoot in high-definition.
 Some couples add special effects in postproduction, like a Super 8 effect, which has a warm, grainy appearance and a vintage, romantic feel.
 For the social media savvy, request an additional, shorter cut of your wedding video—a sort of highlights reel—to make it more sharable on social platforms.
 A super-techy trend is 360-degree video live streaming (perfect if any friends or family can’t make it on the day of).
 Many video pros now include 360-degree wedding services, making this high-tech amenity more accessible.

 Ready to find your shooters?